 ERIC, the Educational Resource Information Center, provides access to education literature and resources to improve practice in learning, teaching, educational decision-making, and research.
 With an easy-to-use, searchable, Internet-based bibliographic and full-text database, this resource provides access to information from journals included in the Current Index of Journals in Education and Resources in Education Index.
 ERIC provides full text of more than 2,200 digests along with references for additional information and citations and abstracts from over 1,000 educational and education-related journals.

-If you are having trouble accessing the full text of an ERIC Document, request it using Interlibrary Loan.
+If you are still having trouble accessing the full text of an ERIC Document, request it using Interlibrary Loan.
 Make sure you have the ERIC Document Number when creating your request.
+You can also search FDsys here as an alternative if your document was published between 1995 and 2004.

 The database covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
 Complete coverage is also given to various fields of linguistics including descriptive, historical, comparative, theoretical and geographical linguistics.
 The database provides abstracts of journal articles and citations to book reviews drawn from over 1,500 serials publications, and also provides abstracts of books, book chapters, and dissertations.